programmah/WIP-nemo-challenge-bootcamp/Deployment_Guide.md

 - `-p` flag explicitly maps a single port or range of ports.

 Open the browser at `http://localhost:8888` and click on the `start_here.ipynb`.
-Go to the table of content and clicke on Lab 1, `Preprocessing Multi-turn Conversational Dataset`.
+Go to the table of content and click on Lab 1: `Preprocessing Multi-turn Conversational Dataset`.
 As soon as you are done with the rest of the labs, shut down jupyter lab by selecting `File > Shut Down` and the container by typing `exit` or pressing `ctrl d` in the terminal window.